MercersKitchen/BYOD/README.md

 ### Steps for Single Boot Windows 7 Installation ...
 Additional Details Below
 1. Download ISO Files from Microsoft
 2. Create USB Installation Key
-.
-Install WINDOWS
+3. Install WINDOWS
-.
-Update Drives (Especially All Internet Connection Drivers)
+4. Update Drives (Especially All Internet Connection Drivers)
-  - Note: Display driver can be an issues; also manually install additional issues as needed .
-Windows Update (repeat as necessary)
+  - Note: Display driver can be an issues; also manually install additional issues as needed
+5. Ensure all BIOS Settings Correct
+6. Windows Update (repeat as necessary)
   - Common Error: time settings
   - May need to delete Update Contents, see note below .
-Ensure all BIOS Settings Correct
-.
 Windows Settings and Tasks
 .
 Install additional programs as needed (copy all .exe files to Downloads Folder first using USB)
   - See Program List .txt